RIDER CHALLENGE: Ride the "Cloverleaf"

-As an Admin for "Riding Instructors Forum" (a Facebook Group with more than 5600 riding instructor members, worldwide), I've periodically posted rider challenges.
-So that others might enjoy them, I am posting them here as well.
+As an Admin for "Riding Instructors Forum" (a Facebook Group with almost 6000 riding instructor members, worldwide), I've periodically posted rider challenges.
+So that others might enjoy them, I will post some of them here as well.
 Feel free to share, as long as it's with attribution.
 If you would like more information or assistance with any of the rider challenges, please let me know.

 The "Cloverleaf" challenge is suitable for most riders and horses, and can be ridden at various gaits.
 Adjust the distance between the poles according to the horse or pony performing the exercise.